ualberta-mueller-group/MCGS/docs/style.md

 LINT_FILES="src/some_file.cpp src/some_other_file.cpp" make format
 ```

 Before opening a pull request, contributors should first run these tools and fix any problems found.
-Not all problems will be caught by these tools, including but not limited to:
+Not all problems will be caught by these tools, including:
 - Methods not coming before fields within an access specifier block
-- Presence/absence of `_` prefix for static class members
+- Presence/absence of `_` prefix for static members of structs/classes
+- Using classes instead of structs for "plain data" structures
+- Using structs instead of classes for objects that aren't "plain data"

+These tools should catch:
+- Whitespace formatting problems
+- Missing comments at the ends of `namespace` blocks
+- Most identifier naming problems
+- Missing `override` or `final` specifiers for virtual function implementations
+- Functions in headers having more than 2 statements
+- `using` keyword in headers
+- Definitions in headers which could cause ODR violations

 You should use the following makefile targets before opening a pull request:
 - `tidy`
 - `tidy_header_functions`
 - `format`

 ## clang-tidy Targets
 4 targets are used to invoke clang-tidy: